rows/hiring/job descriptions/QA Engineer.md

 * Able communicator in English.
 Portuguese is optional but welcome.

 # Nice to have
-* ISTB Training - Foundation level.
+* ISTQB Training - Foundation level.
 * GitHub experienced user.

 # What’s in it for you?